google-business-communications/nodejs-businessmessages/README.md

 [Business Messages](https://developers.google.com/business-communications/business-messages/guides/learn) is a mobile conversational channel that combines entry points on Google Maps, Search, and brand websites to create rich, asynchronous messaging experiences.

-This document contains to an [API reference](https://developers.google.com/business-communications/business-messages/reference/rest), samples, and other resources useful to developing Node.js applications.
+This document contains an [API reference](https://developers.google.com/business-communications/business-messages/reference/rest), samples, and other resources useful to developing Node.js applications.
 For additional help developing Business Messages applications, in Node.js and other languages, see our [Business Messages quickstart](https://developers.google.com/business-communications/business-messages/guides/quickstarts/echo-agent)